History of Gable Steveson in Timeline

 May 2024: Release from WWE

-In May 2024, Gable Steveson was released from WWE after a brief and poorly-received stint.
+In May 2024, Gable Steveson was released from WWE after a short stint, which included only one televised match that was poorly received.

-On May 31, 2024, it was reported that Gable Steveson signed a three-year deal with the Buffalo Bills of the National Football League and will play defensive line.
+On May 31, 2024, it was reported that Gable Steveson had signed a three-year deal with the Buffalo Bills of the National Football League and would play defensive line.

 July 2024: Brother's WWE Contract Expiration